zilupe/thegame.report-data/README.md

 # thegame.report data

-An attempt to organise, standardise and share the data of our league.
+An attempt to organise, standardise, and share the data of our league.